 Principles of the Christian Church

-In late 18th and early 19th century America, a popular "Christian movement", inspired by new political independence, declared religious independence.
-Traditional denominations and doctrines were unnecessary.
-They asserted that Christians needed to agree on a handful of basic "principles."
+In late 18th and early 19th century America, a popular "Christian movement" – inspired by new political independence – declared religious independence.
+Traditional denominations and doctrines were unnecessary; the movement asserted that Christians needed to agree on a handful of basic "principles."

 Centennial of Religious Journalism 1908

-In 1848 an interconfessional group of German pastors in Missouri, who had founded the Kirchenverein des Westens (Church Society of the West) in 1840, formulated a "confessional paragraph" that summarized their beliefs about scripture and doctrine (from LTH VI)
+In 1848 an interconfessional group of German pastors in Misssouri, who had founded the Kirchenverein des Westens (Church Society of the West) in 1840, formulated a “confessional paragraph” that summarized their beliefs about scripture and doctrine.
+(Living Theological Heritage)

 Preamble to the Constitution of the UCC

 The Constitution of the UCC was presented to the General Synod of the UCC in 1959 and approved at a special "adjourned session" of that Synod in 1960.
-The Preamble, especially the second paragraph, is an important expression of UCC faith and practice (from LTH VII)
+The Preamble, especially the second paragraph, is an important expression of UCC faith and practices.
+(Living Theological Heritage)

 What We Believe